shadergz/cpu6502/Readme.md

 A 6502 microprocessor implementation in modern C++ 20, implemented with Thread-Safety in mind

 ![Image](assets/table.png)
-> Logical CPU Instruction with Operations Mode Table
+> Table: Logical CPU Instructions with Operations Modes

 ## How to build the test program